 Another one of the best nursing programs in Washington DC is George Washington University’s nursing school.
 GW offers many different nursing degrees at the bachelor’s, master’s, and doctorate levels.
 The university also has an array of certificate programs.
-The nursing programs are offered in many ways, including on-campus, hybrid format, and online.
+Furthermore, the school uses the on-campus, hybrid format, and also online delivery modes for classes.
 In addition, the school’s partnership with the George Washington Hospital creates many unique opportunities for nursing students to learn.

-George Washington University is a private university chartered in 1821 by the United States Congress.
+George Washington University is a private university that was formed in 1821 by the United States Congress.
 GWU is the largest institution of higher education in Washington DC.
-The George Washington University School of Nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).
+The George Washington University School of Nursing programs have accreditation from the Commission on Collegiate Nursing Education (CCNE).